-A 2001 recording from Becky Tracy whose fiddling has powered the music of Nightingale, Wild Asparagus and Northern Comfort.
-This is Becky’s debut solo recording with guest musicians Keith Murphy (Nightingale, Popcorn Behavior, Northern Comfort), Jeremiah McLane (Nightingale, The Clayfoot Strutters, Big Table), David Cantieni (Wild Asparagus, Swallowtail), Bill Tomczak (Northern Comfort, The Lizards), and Benedict Koehler.
+This is Becky’s debut solo recording from 2001, a fiddler whose bow has powered the music of Nightingale and Wild Asparagus.
+With guest musicians Keith Murphy (Nightingale, Popcorn Behavior), Jeremiah McLane (Nightingale, The Clayfoot Strutters), David Cantieni (Wild Asparagus, Swallowtail), Bill Tomczak (The Latter Day Lizards), and Benedict Koehler.

 Evergreen includes music from Ireland, France, Scandinavia and Quebec and several original compositions from Keith Murphy tastefully arranged, exquisitely played.
 This CD is a perfect showcase for an incredible fiddler whose sound is marked with a distinctive combination of power and beauty.
 Becky has brought together her closest musical companions for this project.